justinthelaw/uds-rke2/docs/RKE2.md

 Additionally the etcd user and a sysctl config are added for RKE2.
 This follows the process documented in the [RKE2 CIS Hardening guide](https://docs.rke2.io/security/hardening_guide#ensure-etcd-is-configured-properly).

+Finally, configuration of the cluster's networking and default services is provided to allow the RKE2 cluster to be compatible or replaced with the components and services setup by [UDS Core](https://github.com/defenseunicorns/uds-core).

 ## RKE2 Startup

 > [!IMPORTANT]